-- (1) Guarantor meets or exceeds the financial test criteria of subdivisions 22a-449 (d)-109 (f) (2) or (3) and (4) of these regulations and agrees to comply with the requirements for guarantors as specified in subdivisions 22a-449 (d)-109 (g) (2) of these regulations. - (2) [Owner or operator] owns or operates the following underground storage tank(s) covered by this guarantee: [List the number of tanks at each facility and the name(s) and address(es) of the facility(ies) where the tanks are located.
-If more than one instrument is used to assure different tanks at any one facility, for each tank covered by this instrument, list the tank identification number provided in the notification submitted pursuant to subsection 22a-449 (d)-102 (b) of these regulations or the corresponding state requirement, and the name and address of the facility.]
-This guarantee satisfies section 22a-449 (d)-109 of these regulations requirements for assuring funding for [insert: "taking corrective action" and/or "compensating third parties for bodily injury and property damage caused by" either "sudden accidental releases" or "nonsudden accidental releases" or "accidental releases"; if coverage is different for different tanks or locations, indicate the type of coverage applicable to each tank or location] arising from operating the above-identified underground storage tank(s) in the amount of [insert dollar amount] per occurrence and [insert dollar amount] annual aggregate. - (3) [Insert appropriate phrase: "On behalf of our subsidiary" (if guarantor is corporate parent of the owner or operator); "On behalf of our affiliate" (if guarantor is a related firm of the owner or operator); or "Incident to our business relationship with" (if guarantor is providing the guarantee as an incident to a substantial business relationship with owner or operator)] [owner or operator], guarantor guarantees to [implementing agency] and to any and all third parties that:
+- (1) Guarantor meets or exceeds the financial test criteria of [subdivisions 22a-449(d)-109 (f)]subsections (e) (2) or (3) and (4) of [these regulations] the Regulations of Connecticut State Agencies ("RCSA") and agrees to comply with the requirements for guarantors as specified in [subdivisions 22a-449(d)-109(g)] subsection (f) (2) of [these regulations] the RCSA. - (2) {Owner or operator} owns or operates the following underground storage tank(s) ("UST(s)") covered by this guarantee: {List the number of tanks at each facility and the name(s) and address(es) of the facility(ies) where the tanks are located.
+If more than one instrument is used to assure different tanks at any one facility, for each tank covered by this instrument, list the tank identification number provided in the notification submitted pursuant to [subsection] section 22a-449(d)-102[](b) of [these regulations] the Corresponding state requirement, and the name and address of the facility.} This guarantee satisfies the requirements of section 22a-449(d)-109 of [these regulations] the RCSA for assuring funding for {insert: "taking corrective action" and/or "compensating third parties for bodily injury and property damage caused by" either "sudden accidental releases" or "nonsudden accidental releases" or "accidental releases"; if coverage is different for different tanks or locations, indicate the type of coverage applicable to each tank or location} arising from operating the above-identified [underground storage tank(s)] UST(s) in the amount of {insert dollar amount} per occurrence and {insert dollar amount} annual aggregate. - (3) {Insert appropriate phrase: "On behalf of our subsidiary" (if guarantor is corporate parent of the owner or operator); "On behalf of our affiliate" (if guarantor is a related firm of the owner or operator); or "Incident to our business relationship with" (if guarantor is providing the guarantee as an incident to a substantial business relationship with owner or operator)} {owner or operator}, guarantor guarantees to {[implementing agency] the State of Connecticut's Commissioner of Energy and Environmental Protection} and to any and all third parties that:

-In the event that [owner or operator] fails to provide alternative coverage within 60 days after receipt of a notice of cancellation of this guarantee and the [Director of the Implementing Agency] has determined or suspects that a release has occurred at an underground storage tank covered by this guarantee, the guarantor, upon instructions from the [Director], shall fund a standby trust fund in accordance with the provisions of subsection 22a-449 (d)-109 (s) of these regulations, in an amount not to exceed the coverage limits specified above.
+In the event that {owner or operator} fails to provide alternative coverage within [60] 30 days after receipt of a notice of cancellation of this guarantee and the [{Director of the Implementing Agency}] Commissioner has determined or suspects that a release has occurred at an [underground storage tank] UST covered by this guarantee, the guarantor, upon instructions from the [{Director}] Commissioner, shall fund a standby trust fund in accordance with the provisions of [subsection] section 22a-449(d)-109(s) of [these regulations] the RCSA, in an amount not to exceed the coverage limits specified above.

-In the event that the [Director] determines that [owner or operator] has failed to perform corrective action for releases arising out of the operation of the above-identified tank(s) in accordance with section 22a-449 (d)-106 of these regulations, the guarantor upon written instructions from the [Director] shall fund a standby trust in accordance with the provisions of subsection 22a-449 (d)-109 (s) of these regulations in an amount not to exceed the coverage limits specified above.
+In the event that the [{Director}] Commissioner determines that {owner or operator} has failed to perform corrective action for releases arising out of the operation of the above-identified tank(s) in accordance with section 22a-449(d)-106 of [these regulations] the RCSA, the guarantor upon written instructions from the [{Director}] Commissioner shall fund a standby trust in accordance with the provisions of [subsection] section 22a-449(d)-109[](s) of [these regulations] the RCSA in an amount not to exceed the coverage limits specified above.